What Is Prayer?

 We also set aside time for prayer together:

-If you would like us to pray for you, a family member, friend or a situation you are involved with please either write to us via the church office or email prayer@lrbc.org.uk it would be our privilege.
+If you would like us to pray for you, a family member, friend or a situation you are involved with please either write to us via the church office or email prayer@lrbc.org.uk or call in to our Welcome Area between 8 and 9pm on Wednesday evenings during term time when members of our LRBC Prayer Team will be on hand to pray with you.

 Want to pray online and explore what prayer is further?
 We highly recommend http://www.rejesus.co.uk/spirituality